kbuckleys/ZENU/README.md

 ---

-<b>ZENU</b> is an extensive Lua script that utilizes [paru](https://github.com/Morganamilo/paru) and [fzf](https://github.com/junegunn/fzf) to deliver a complete, minimal and convenient TUI solution for your Arch package queries, management and updates.
+An extensive Lua script that utilizes [paru](https://github.com/Morganamilo/paru) and [fzf](https://github.com/junegunn/fzf) to deliver a complete, minimal and convenient TUI solution for your Arch package queries, management and updates.
 The script will also automatically check whether fzf and paru are installed, if not; fzf will be installed automatically and then you'll be prompted with a choice between paru and paru-git, which ZENU will also install for you.
 In other words, you just make the script executable and run it.
 No need to worry about dependencies.

 <br>